Talking Memory Loss with Your Doctor

 When to ask about memory loss

 Most people experience some memory loss as they get older.
 You shouldn’t worry too much unless memory problems start to disrupt your daily life.
-If your memory gets in the way of completing daily tasks or makes life challenging, it may be time to talk to your health care team.
+If you have difficulty completing daily tasks, it may be time to talk to your health care team.
 Watch for other warning signs like:

 What to bring to your appointment